cpb-/yocto-cooker/README.md

 The `chef` command accepts some arguments to know what to do.
-The first argument is the sub-command name (`cook`, `build`, `init` and others) sometimes followed by options, menu filename or targets names.
+The first argument is the sub-command name (`cook`, `build`, `init` and others) sometimes followed by options, menu filename or build-config-names.

 The top-level sub-command proposed by `chef` is:

-- `chef cook {menu file} [targets...]`: does the whole production job from the initial configuration and downloading up to the final image(s).
+- `chef cook {menu file} [build-configs...]`: does the whole production job from the initial configuration and downloading up to the final image(s).

 In fact, `chef cook` is equivalent to a collection of low-level commands: